Bifurcations of a neural network model with symmetry: Inhibitory clusters

-where we used the fact that $n_E = \alpha n_{C_I} p_I$. \end{itemize} The two eigenvalues with positive real part are $\lambda_I$ and $\lambda_0 + i \omega_0$, so these are the only eigenvalues which will cause bifurcations as $g$ is varied.
+This eigenvalue pattern is shown in \cref{fig:HeigpatternIcluster}.
+The two eigenvalues with positive real part are $\lambda_I$ and $\lambda_0 + i \omega_0$, so these are the only eigenvalues which will cause bifurcations as $g$ is varied.
 We note that $\lambda_0 > \lambda_I$, thus the first bifurcation which will occur at the origin is a Hopf bifurcation at

+when the complex pair $\lambda_0 + i \omega_0$ crosses the real axis.
+The behavior at this bifurcation is identical to that at the Hopf bifurcation at the origin in the unclustered case (\cref{sec:periodic}).
+Briefly, the corresponding eigenspace to $\lambda_0 + i \omega_0$ is

+which is fixed by $\Gamma = S_1 \times S_{n_I}$.
+Since $\dim \Fix_V(\Gamma) = \dim V = 2$, it follows from the Equivariant Hopf theorem \cite[Theorem 4.1]{GSS88Vol2} that there is a branch of limit cycles emanating from this Hopf bifurcation point for which the isotropy subgroup is $\Gamma$, which implies that the inhibitory neurons are all synchronized (we recall that the excitatory neurons are always synchronized).

 We are interested in what occurs for large $N$ and large $n_{C_I}$.
 As an example, let $n_{C_I}$ scale with $\sqrt{N}$ by taking $n_{C_I} = p_I = \sqrt{n_I} = \sqrt{(1-f)N}$.
 For this scaling, as $N$ increases, the Hopf bifurcation takes place at $g_H \approx \frac{2}{f \mu_{EE} \sqrt{N}}$, and we also have $\omega_0 \approx \frac{\sqrt{3}}{2}f N \mu_{EE}$.
 This implies that at $g = g_H$, $DF(0)$ has a complex conjugate pair of eigenvalues with real part of 0 and imaginary part of approximately $\sqrt{3}$.
 See \cref{fig:limitcycleIC} for an illustration of this limit cycle when $N=1600$, $n_{C_I}=20$, and $g$ is slightly larger than $g_H$.
 The frequency of the limit cycle is 1.792, which is less than $5\%$ away from $\sqrt{3}$.
 Thus, for large $N$, the frequency of the limit cycle emerging at the Hopf bifurcation of the origin is asymptotically constant as $N$ increases.
 This contrasts to the case where the inhibitory and excitatory cells are unclustered, where the frequency of the limit cycle scales as $\sqrt{N}$.
+Numerical timestepping experiments suggest that this limit cycle is stable for $g > g_H$.